Internet In New Caledonia - How to Get Internet while cruising just about anywhere in New Caledonia.

 New Caledonia mobile phone coverage extends to most of the lagoon and anchorages so you can stay in touch by email or check the Internet for weather reports.

-Here's what you need to get Internet (or voice) while cruising (unless you go the easy way and get the NCPocketWiFi hotspot modem mentioned below).
+Here's what you need to get Internet (or voice) while cruising (unless you go the easy, but expensive, way and get the NCPocketWiFi hotspot modem).

 1. An UNLOCKED Android or IPhone smart phone, tablet, WiFi modem or USB 4G dongle.